 This is the one question most people ask when they’re getting to know a company, a brand, and deciding whether they can trust it.
 After all, trust is the most important of all human character traits – it’s the bedrock and very foundation of most of what exists in the civilized world that us humans have created – especially when it comes to something crucial to our daily life as what we put in our mouth.
 And, it is one of those elements that is personal, so let’s get personal.
 I’ll go first.

-Ever since my minor degree in college, in Personal Training, I’ve known no greater feeling than the moment when a person, who’s trusted me to make them healthier, meets the goal and result that up until that point, was a distant vision in their mind.
+Although the balance of my career was in healthcare to align with my mission of impacting health, ever since my minor degree in college, in Personal Training, I’ve known no greater feeling than the moment when a person, who’s trusted me to make them healthier, meets the goal and result that up until that point, was a distant vision in their mind.
 A hope.
 Or, something maybe they felt hopeless of achieving.
 Promising themselves “one day” they’d get to it.
 Maybe they had tried, and tried, and fell victim to a “diet”, like the anecdotal 95% of people who fail at diets or short-term programs, only to become worse off than when they started.
 Or, maybe it was a fleeting goal that popped in their mind as a “New Year, New You” resolution.
 Whatever the cause or inspiration of the goal, my job was to understand that person, not just the physical parts, but the underlying motivations, emotions, and history.
 To help them see their body as a temple, which needs to be cleaned, swept, maintained, renovated, to let the windows and doors open and the breeze come through, to complete the analogy.

 When they reached that goal, the reward for me was written all over their face and presence – they were fulfilled, physically, mentally, spiritually, and all the sudden the tension in their lives and shoulders would melt – relationships with their significant other, kids, friends, co-workers, even random strangers became better.
 They argued less, loved more, and enjoyed the rare gift we all have of being humans in this day in age.